donnemartin/gitsome/README.md

 Tip: `.` is the short form of `source`, so you can run this instead:

     $ . ~/.bashrc

 #### For Zsh Users

 `zsh` includes a module which is compatible with bash completions.

-Download the `gh_complete.sh` file as above, and append the following into your `.zshrc`:
+Download the [`gh_complete.sh`](https://github.com/donnemartin/gitsome/blob/master/scripts/gh_complete.sh) file as above and append the following to your `.zshrc`:

     autoload bashcompinit
     bashcompinit
     source /path/to/gh_complete.sh

-.and then reload your `zshrc`:
+Reload your `zshrc`:

      $ source ~/.zshrc

 ### Optional: Installing `PIL` or `Pillow`